-2a: Leading the First Day of Class
+2a: Leading a Productive First Day

 In this module, faculty learn how to plan for a successful first day of class or first week of an online module by building a community of learners, and implementing active learning strategies to help students understand course expectations.

 To satisfy the module requirements, faculty must apply one or more techniques, such as creating an outline for the first class session, developing an online orientation module, using an icebreaker or online introduction activity, or assigning a syllabus activity.

 Angelo, T. A., & Cross, K. P. (1993).
 Classroom assessment techniques: A handbook for college teachers (2nd ed.).
 San Francisco, CA: Jossey-Bass.

 Bain, K. (2004).
 What the best college teachers do.
 Cambridge, MA: Harvard University Press.

 Bawa, P. (2016).
 Retention in online courses: Exploring issues and solutions—A literature review.
 SAGE Open, 6(1), 1-11.

 Boettcher, J. V., & Conrad, R.-M. (2016).
 The online teaching survival guide: Simple and practical pedagogical tips (2nd ed.).
 San Francisco, CA: Jossey-Bass.

 Chase, B., Germundsen, R., Cady Brownstein, J., & Schaak Distad, L. (2001).
 Making the connection between increased student learning and reflective practice.
 Educational Horizons, 79, 143–147.